becoinc/sdk_resources/beco_SDK_iOS_user_guide.md

 The current Swift 4.0.3 release version of the Beco SDK for iOS is v3.5.15 (20180209).

 ### License
-This document, the Beco SDK and the included samples/Example iOS Apps are subject to the Beco SDK license agreement.
-A copy of this agreement is available at [https://www.beco.io/files/sdk-license-agreement.pdf](https://www.beco.io/files/sdk-license-agreement.pdf).
+This document, the Beco SDK and the included sample iOS Apps are subject to the Beco SDK license agreement.
+A reference copy is included in the [LICENSE.md](./LICENSE.md) file.
+The *governing copy* of this agreement is available at [https://www.beco.io/files/sdk-license-agreement.pdf](https://www.beco.io/files/sdk-license-agreement.pdf).

 ## **CONTENTS**
 1. Identification